 Besides the Washington State Ferry docks on San Juan, Orcas, Lopez, and Shaw, San Juan County has numerous public and private marinas, haul-out facilities, and community and private docks.
 Boat ownership is practically a given in this environment, from kayaks and live-aboards to working vessels and elite cabin cruisers.
-Live-aboards are permitted in most of the marinas, along with permanent and transient moorage.
+Live-aboards are permitted in most of the marinas, along with permanent and transient moorage (capped at 10% of slips).
 The Port of Friday Harbor is the largest marina in the San Juan Islands with 464 moorages.